jcjohnson/densecap/README.md

 <img src='imgs/chrome_ssl_screen.png'>

-Afterward you should see a message telling you that the DenseCap server is running.
+Afterward you should see a message telling you that the DenseCap server is running, and the web client should work after refreshing.

 ## Evaluation